Incorporation process

 Joint-stock company (public and non-public)

-Filing of a set of documents, including the application for the state registration, resolution on incorporation, the charter with an appropriate registration authority (local tax inspectorate).
+Filing of a set of documents, including the application for the state registration, resolution on incorporation and the charter with an appropriate registration authority (ie, the local tax inspectorate).
 Registration of the issue of shares with the Central Bank of Russia and payment of the charter capital.

 Limited liability company

-Filing a set of documents including the application for the state registration, resolution on incorporation, the charter with the appropriate registration authority with the local tax inspectorate.
+Filing a set of documents including the application for the state registration, resolution on incorporation and the charter with the appropriate registration authority (ie, the local tax inspectorate).

 Payment of the charter capital.